Parameter free Hubble constant from the quadruply lensed quasar SDSS J1004 + 4112: Introduction

-Very recently, following the method proposed by \cite{refsdal1964possibility}, \cite{napier2023hubble} used the \texttt{Lenstool} software to measure the Hubble constant from six measured time delays (including three independent delays of SDSS J1004+4112) and parametric mass models.
+Most recently, following the method proposed by \cite{refsdal1964possibility}, \cite{napier2023hubble} used the \texttt{Lenstool} software to measure the Hubble constant from six measured time delays (including three independent delays of SDSS J1004+4112) and parametric mass models.
 They obtained $H_0 = \SI[separate-uncertainty = true]{71.5(61)}{\kilo\meter\per\second\per\mega\parsec}$.
 In addition, \cite{liu2023hubble} focused on SDSS J1004+4112, using the \texttt{GLAFIC} software to estimate $H_0$ from its measured delays and 16 parametric models with equal weight.
 The resulting Hubble constant is $H_0=67.5^{+14.5}_{-8.9}\SI{}{\kilo\meter\per\second\per\mega\parsec}$.

+In this work, we explore Refsdal's method in the lensed quasar with the most precise time delays among those with a large number of observation constraints for the lensing mass and image separation exceeding $10/$arcsec.
+A large number of observation constraints are required to successfully reconstruct the lensing mass from a non-parametric method, so galaxy-scale lensed quasars are usually studied from parametric models.
+At present, there are no non-parametric lens mass reconstructions that use the three well-measured time delays of SDSS J1004+4112 to estimate the Hubble constant.
+Thus, the current work complements the two recent studies of the system \citep[see:][]{liu2023hubble,napier2023hubble} to achieve a more comprehensive perspective.

-In this work, we explored the Refsdal's method for the cluster-scale lensed quasar SDSS J1004+4112.
-Using its three well-measured delays and non-parametric lens mass reconstructions, we complemented the two recent studies of the system to achieve a more comprehensive perspective.
-For the lens mass reconstructions, the redshifts and image positions of 7 lensed galaxies were considered, and the positions of the arcs were taken from \cite{Oguri_2010}.
-Moreover, as \cite{For_s_Toribio_2022} did, the formal errors in the delays (see \cite{munoz2022longest}) are enlarged by a factor of 5.
+For the lens mass reconstructions, the redshifts and image positions of seven lensed galaxies were considered, taken from \citet{Oguri_2010}.
+The lensed sources are found at four different redshifts, which means that we do not need to be concerned about the mass-sheet degeneracy \citep{Diego2007}.
+In the case of sources at different redshifts, different models tend to find similar mass profiles that are not biased, demonstrating that the degeneracy does not exist for multiple lensed sources \citep{2017_degeneracybreak}.
+With regard to the measured time delays, as in the work of \citet{For_s_Toribio_2022}, their formal errors \citep[see ][]{munoz2022longest} are enlarged by a factor of 5.
 We also remark that quasar image flux ratios at near-infrared and radio wavelengths (which are less sensitive to microlensing effects) are used to weight mass models.
+The method used for this cluster can be applied to future data with similar measurements.